techtide/hornbeam/README.md

-# Hornbeam: Obsidian Backlink Generator
+# Hornbeam: Knowledge Base Bootstrapping

 Hornbeam is an advanced tool designed to enhance your knowledge management experience within Obsidian or any note-taking system.
 Leveraging LLM-based word embeddings (BERT) and the Leiden algorithm for hierarchial clustering, Hornbeam intelligently sorts your notes or files into sub-folders using `[[wikilink]]` notation.
 This effectively assigning each file a 'tag' based on idea similarity.